Biextensions, bimonoidal functors, multilinear functor calculus, and categorical rings: (Unbiased) Monoids and monoidal structures

 where $k=m_1+\dots +m_n$; both paths evaluate to $h=l_1+\dots +l_k = j_1 + \dots + j_n$, where for $i=1,\dots,n$ we have $j_i = l_{m_{i-1}+1} + \dots + l_{m_{i-1}+m_i}$.
 Lastly, the back face of the diagram, that is the large pentagon, is just~\eqref{eq:68} specialized to the same object.
 Thus, the commutativity in diagram~\eqref{eq:71}, when expressed in coordinates, reads as follows:

 \begin{remark} By construction, the pseudo-monoid structure on $x$ given by the club morphism $t\colon \NN\to \M x$ possesses $n$-ary operations $t(n)$ for arbitrary values of $n$.
 If $x$ has an internal structure (namely objects, as in the main text), then this implements a monoidal structure in ``unbiased'' form \cite[see e.g.][]{MR2094071}, with the $n$-ary unprivileged operations of all degrees.
-In this case diagram~\eqref{eq:71} expresses the coherence condition in unbiased form, namely, that the two possible ways to remove parentheses from an expression must coincide as it is apparent from the coordinate version~\eqref{eq:72}. \end{remark} One can consider morphisms of monoids as follows.
-Let $f\colon y\to x$ be a (unary) arrow.
-It determines two functors
+In this case diagram~\eqref{eq:71} expresses the coherence condition in unbiased form, namely, that the two possible ways to remove parentheses from an expression must coincide as it is apparent from the coordinate version~\eqref{eq:72}. \end{remark} \begin{remark} Consider the singletons $\lbrace x \rbrace$ as a copy of the singleton category $\one$.
+Any category with products gives rise to a multicategory in a standard way \cite[Example 2.16]{MR2094071}.
+Applied to $\lbrace x\rbrace$, there is singleton worth of morphisms from $x$ to $x$ of arbitrary arity.
+The definition of the $\wr$-operation introduced in Appendix~\ref{sec:formalism} can be copied in order to define a category $\NN\wr x$ (dropping the braces from the notation for convenience).
+One could show (for example, by formally checking the adjunction properties of $\wr$ and $\lbrace -,-\rbrace$ as in\cite{MR0340371}) that $(t,\theta)$ in Definition~\ref{def:11} correspond to a functor